What size Inverter for Fridge

 What size inverter do I need to run a fridge?

-When we size an inverter for a fridge we have to know the running power (wattage) of the fridge.
+When we size a power inverter for a fridge we have to know the running power (wattage) of the fridge.
 Most fridges have a power consumption of 30-100W continuous.

 That means that the fridge will use 30 to 100 Watts when it is running.
 If you already have a fridge and want to know how many watts it consumes, check the label at the back of the fridge.